Appz-dk/MERN-Shopping-Cart/README.md

 - #### `.env` - I have stored my MongoDB URL and JWT-Secret in a .env file both are needed for this application to function (The .env file is not part of this repository)

-#### `package.json` - Defines npm behaviors like the scripts defined in the next section of the README
+#### `package.json` - Defines npm behaviors like the scripts defined in the README's scripts section

 #### `.gitignore` - Tells git which files to ignore